 Protection from Sex-based Harassment in Public Act 2023

-The Protection from Sex-based Harassment in Public Act 2023 will come into effect in England and Wales, only.
+The Protection from Sex-Based Harassment in Public Act 2023 comes into effect on April 1st 2026, in England and Wales only.
 The bill gained royal assent on 18th September 2023.

-This means behaviour in public, which intentionally causes you harassment, alarm or distress and done because of your sex will be illegal and a criminal offence under the law.
+The change in the law creates a new criminal offence under the Public Order Act 1986.
+This means behaviour in public which intentionally causes you alarm or distress and is perpetrated because of your sex or presumed sex, will be illegal and a criminal offence under the law.

-• Deliberately walking closely behind someone as they walk home at night
+Deliberately walking closely behind someone as they walk home

-Perpetrators found guilty of public harassment based on sex can be convicted and receive a maximum prison sentence of 2 years, a fine or both.
+Perpetrators found guilty of public sexual harassment can be convicted and receive a maximum prison sentence of 2 years, a fine or both.

 FAQs